doctorfree/Obsidian-Media-Vault/Process.md

 <details>
   <p>

-I wrote the following script to generate various indexes into the Markdown format files created in the Obsidian vault with the previous script.
+Generate various indexes into the Markdown format files created in the Obsidian vault with the previous script.
 This script can generate lists of CDs sorted by artist or title in list or table format.

 ### [Tools/CD/mkdisc](Tools/CD/mkdisc.md) (click to collapse/expand)